ReplenishRadar vs Sumtracker: Inventory Planning vs Inventory Operations

 Pricing and onboarding

-ReplenishRadar pricing is public, based on active SKUs and channel scope.
-Plans start at $29/month for Shopify-only, and $59/month for Shopify plus Amazon.
-See /pricing for the current tiers.
+ReplenishRadar pricing is public, based on active SKUs, stores, and order volume.
+Plans start at $99/month (Standard) and go up to $499/month (Scale), with Enterprise custom pricing.
+See /pricing for current tiers. free inventory report.

 Pricing changes, so treat any comparison as directional.
 The real question is whether you are paying for planning outcomes or operational workflows.